Get to Know Explore Widgets: Authors Tab

 • Number of people they are following

-• Authority Score: Equation that factors follower count compared to number of people following them.
-Score can be impacted by another point based on total number of tweets, and frequency of keywords in search results.
+• Authority Score: An equation that factors follower count compared to the number of people following them.
+The score can be impacted by another point based on the total number of posts and the frequency of keywords in search results.

 Widget Breakdown

-Twitter Verification represents a percentage breakdown of the authors tweeting about your search term who are verified versus not verified.
+X Verification represents a percentage breakdown of the authors posting about your search term who are verified versus not verified.
 Verified users tend to represent authors with a large following and strong influence.
-In effect, this figure shows you how much of the conversation is dominated by key opinion leaders versus everyday, normal Twitter users.
+In effect, this figure shows you how much of the conversation is dominated by key opinion leaders versus everyday, normal X users.

 Gender Breakdown

 The gender breakdown estimates the split between male and female authors.
-The gender of authors is inferred through our ML-based models that look at data like name, screen name and profile description.
+Our ML-based models infer author genders by examining data such as name, screen name, and profile description.

 Meltwater 2021-12-07 at 12.28.35 PM